ekson73/kosmologogenesis/adaptation-guidelines.md

-# Guia de Boas Práticas para Adaptação Contextual
+# Best Practices Guide for Contextual Adaptation

-> **Objetivo:** Orientar a adaptação do framework KOSMOLOGOGENESIS a diferentes domínios, mantendo sua integridade conceitual.
+> **Objective:** Guide the adaptation of the KOSMOLOGOGENESIS framework to different domains, maintaining its conceptual integrity.

 ---

-## Princípios para Adaptação
+## Principles for Adaptation
-- **Preserve a octade conceitual** como núcleo do framework
+- **Preserve the conceptual octade** as the core of the framework
-- **Adapte processos e exemplos** conforme o contexto
+- **Adapt processes and examples** according to context
-- **Documente todas as adaptações** e suas motivações
+- **Document all adaptations** and their motivations
-- **Valide continuamente** alinhamento com os princípios
+- **Continuously validate** alignment with the principles
-- **Promova aprendizado iterativo** durante a adaptação
+- **Promote iterative learning** during adaptation

 ---

-## Elementos Essenciais (não modificar)
+## Essential Elements (do not modify)
-- Octade conceitual (Kosmos, Logos, Genesis, Chronos, Aether, Dynamis, Telos, Synesis)
+- Conceptual octade (Kosmos, Logos, Genesis, Chronos, Aether, Dynamis, Telos, Synesis)
-- Ciclo iterativo de evolução consciente
+- Iterative cycle of conscious evolution
-- Importância da documentação viva
+- Importance of living documentation
-- Processo de validação e reflexão
+- Validation and reflection process

-## Elementos Adaptáveis
+## Adaptable Elements
-- Exemplos práticos e templates
+- Practical examples and templates
-- Ferramentas e tecnologias utilizadas
+- Tools and technologies used
-- Nomenclatura contextualizada
+- Contextualized nomenclature
-- Métricas específicas do domínio
+- Domain-specific metrics
-- Fluxos operacionais detalhados
+- Detailed operational flows

 ---

-## Passos para Adaptação Contextual
+## Steps for Contextual Adaptation

-1. **Compreender profundamente o framework original**
+1. **Deeply understand the original framework**
-2. **Mapear o contexto alvo** (domínio, objetivos, restrições)
+2. **Map the target context** (domain, objectives, constraints)
-3. **Identificar o que pode ser reutilizado e o que precisa ser adaptado**
+3. **Identify what can be reused and what needs to be adapted**
-4. **Customizar exemplos, templates e métricas**
+4. **Customize examples, templates, and metrics**
-5. **Validar alinhamento com a octade conceitual**
+5. **Validate alignment with the conceptual octade**
-6. **Documentar todas as decisões e motivações**
+6. **Document all decisions and motivations**
-7. **Testar, refletir e iterar**
+7. **Test, reflect, and iterate**
-8. **Registrar aprendizados e atualizar o guia**
+8. **Record learnings and update the guide**

 ---

-## Recomendações
+## Recommendations
-- Use a matriz de validação para avaliar adaptações
+- Use the validation matrix to evaluate adaptations
-- Mantenha rastreabilidade das mudanças
+- Maintain traceability of changes
-- Compartilhe aprendizados com a comunidade
+- Share learnings with the community
-- Prefira adaptações incrementais e validadas
+- Prefer incremental and validated adaptations
-- Evite mudanças disruptivas sem justificativa clara
+- Avoid disruptive changes without clear justification

 ---

-## Exemplos de Adaptação
+## Adaptation Examples

-- **Infraestrutura como Código:**
+- **Infrastructure as Code:**
-  - Adaptar exemplos para Terraform, Crossplane, ArgoCD
+  - Adapt examples for Terraform, Crossplane, ArgoCD
-  - Manter princípios de documentação viva e validação iterativa
+  - Maintain principles of living documentation and iterative validation

-- **Desenvolvimento de Software:**
+- **Software Development:**
-  - Customizar templates para APIs, microserviços
+  - Customize templates for APIs, microservices
-  - Preservar ciclo de geração, validação e aprendizado
+  - Preserve the cycle of generation, validation, and learning

-- **Engenharia de Prompts para IA:**
+- **Prompt Engineering for AI:**
-  - Adaptar exemplos para geração de prompts
+  - Adapt examples for prompt generation
-  - Manter alinhamento com octade e validação contínua
+  - Maintain alignment with octade and continuous validation

 ---

-## Perguntas Orientadoras
+## Guiding Questions
-- Esta adaptação mantém os princípios essenciais?
+- Does this adaptation maintain the essential principles?
-- Quais elementos foram modificados e por quê?
+- Which elements were modified and why?
-- Como garantir validação e aprendizado contínuos?
+- How to ensure continuous validation and learning?
-- Que riscos ou limitações a adaptação introduz?
+- What risks or limitations does the adaptation introduce?
-- Como documentar e compartilhar os aprendizados?
+- How to document and share the learnings?

 ---

-## Checklist de Validação da Adaptação
+## Adaptation Validation Checklist
-- [ ] Octade conceitual preservada
+- [ ] Conceptual octade preserved
-- [ ] Documentação viva mantida
+- [ ] Living documentation maintained
-- [ ] Processo iterativo garantido
+- [ ] Iterative process ensured
-- [ ] Motivações das mudanças registradas
+- [ ] Motivations for changes recorded
-- [ ] Alinhamento validado com matriz de validação
+- [ ] Alignment validated with validation matrix
-- [ ] Aprendizados documentados
+- [ ] Learnings documented

 ---

-> **Nota:** Este guia deve evoluir continuamente com base nas adaptações realizadas e nas lições aprendidas.
+> **Note:** This guide should continuously evolve based on adaptations made and lessons learned.